d8rt8v/FastAPI-userbot/README.md

 ```

 Set up credentials:
-- Edit a credentials.py file in the root directory.
+- Create a .env file in the root directory.
 - Fill in your Telegram API ID, API Hash, Telegram phone number and Bearer Token token.

 ### Run the application: